 Some organizations have clear and established guidelines and policies around the use of AI, but many continue to navigate and evolve their governance, policies, risk tolerance, and security posture.
-Research indicates that the size of your organization can impact how use of AI is adopted.
-Organizations can range from A) AI is prohibited entirely, to B) AI is expected to be used broadly and with everything.
-However, many organizations fall into category C) those that are still developing their policies, risk tolerance, and security posture.
+An organization’s size and structure often shape how AI is adopted — and how much governance must be in place before it can scale.
+In practice, organizations sit on a spectrum: at one end (A) AI is prohibited entirely; at the other (B) it is expected to be used broadly and in nearly everything.
+In between — and this is where most organizations fall — is (C) those still actively developing their policies, risk tolerance, and security posture.
 This evolving landscape makes the approval process more nuanced and requires a thoughtful, strategic approach.

-Whether you are an A, B, or C type of organization, consider some key strategies for gaining approval for AI features:
+Whether you are an A, B, or C type of organization, consider these key strategies for gaining approval for AI features:

 1. Start with a clear Business Case